Overview

 Navigation: Design > Dashboard > Automation Designer

-From the group menu, click the Design icon; this will automatically display the Dashboard screen.
+From the group menu, click the Design icon to automatically display the Dashboard screen.
 Click on the Automation Designer tab.
-You will land on the Automation Designer dashboard screen, which displays a list of automations that have already been created.
+You will land on the Automation Designer dashboard, which displays a list of automations already created.
 If you are a first-time user, you will see an empty screen.
 You can start building your first automation by clicking on the Add button.

 View Automation Card